mikegsCoder/SoftUni-JavaScript-Courses/README.md

 # SoftUni-JavaScript-Courses
-Solutions for problems in SoftUni Java Script courses
+Solutions for problems in SoftUni JavaScript courses